-RPG: the RPG compiler used in DPS 4 systems permits the interchange of data files among RPG, FORTRAN, and COBOL programs.
+RPG II: The RPG II compiler used in DPS 4 systems permits the interchange of data files among RPG, FOR-TRAN, and COBOL programs.
 Object programs written in RPG can also be linked with programs written in COBOL or FORTRAN.

-The RPG compiler features automatic file manipulation and disk handling, support for sequential, indexed, and relative file organization, physical sequential reading of indexed files, relative access to index files, device independence of sequential files, dynamic table handling capabilities, and the use of standard data management access routines by object programs.
+The RPG II compiler features automatic file manipulation and disk handling, support for sequential, indexed, and relative file organization, physical sequential reading of indexed files, relative access to indexed files, device independence of sequential files, dynamic table handling capabilities, and the use of standard data management access routines by object programs.

-RPG uses five files: two work files; a compute unit library for the generated program; and two input files, one for job control and one for input data.
+RPG II uses five files: two work files; a compile unit library for the generated program; and two input files, one for job control and one for input data.
 The processor accepts data from card, tape, or disk, and its output can be directed to any device supported by the GCOS output writer.

-The RPG language processor features a fixed logic cycle that uses default values and specifications for certain control functions.
+The RPG II language processor features a fixed logic cycle that uses default values and specifications for certain control functions.
 The need to make many processing decisions (such as file selection, record input, input record formatting, and description of matching fields) is eliminated by the fixed logic cycle.
 Record selection and output are reduced to operations described by previously defined specifications rather than by individual procedural statements.
 During each cycle, the fixed logic presents the user with a single input record already in the form required for calculations.
 Any number of output records can be produced by one cycle.

-The DPS 4 RPG compiler occupies 28,672 bytes of memory, and requires one mass storage unit, one line printer or report out file, and one sequential input device.
+The DPS 4 RPG II compiler occupies 28K bytes of memory, and requires one mass storage unit, one line printer or report out file, and one sequential input device.

-OTHER SOFTWARE
+CONVERSION SOFTWARE

 The TRANSIT software package is a complete conversion package, containing automatic translators for files and source programs written in COBOL, as well as a comprehensive manual detailing all the steps necessary for complete conversion to a DPS 4 system.
-The TRANSIT conversion packages allow data files and RPG source programs from IBM System/3, System 360/20, and System/32 to be transferred to a DPS 4.
-In addition, users can migrate from the ICL 1900 Series or 2903/2904 Series, as well as from the NCR Century Series.
-Source COBOL and MiniCOBOL programs can be transferred from Honeywell's Series 200/2000 or Level 62 systems to a DPS 4. ▶ UTILITIES: DPS 4 GCOS provides three utilities to assist users in managing data and testing software.
+The TRANSIT conversion packages allow data files and RPG source programs from IBM System/3, System 360/20, and System/ 32 to be transferred to a DPS 4.
+Source COBOL and MiniCOBOL programs can be transferred from Cii-HB's Series 200/2000, Level 61, or Level 62 systems to a DPS 4.

+UTILITIES: DPS 4 GCOS provides three utilities to assist users in managing data and testing software.